hamarituc/gentoo-overlay/README.md

 Acknowledgement: The ebuild is based on the [Pentoo](https://www.pentoo.ch/) Project.

-### hyx

-hyx is a vim-like terminal hex editor.

-Acknowledgement: The ebuild is based on the [sft](https://github.com/SFTtech/gentoo-overlay) overlay.

 ### iaito

 It's a graphical frontend for radare2, which is available in the main gentoo